 As mentioned above, Universal and Disney are about 14 miles apart and it’s most likely cheaper to get a car rental.
 Also, note that the parking fee at most parks are $20/day.

 1. Visit Walt Disney World Resort

 Everyone who loves a good time that goes to Orlando should visit the Happiest Place on Earth.
 Located in the Bay Lake area, Walt Disney World is an entertainment complex of theme parks, water parks, resort hotels, regular hotels, golf courses, and other entertainment centers.
-Their fun facilities are based on popular characters from the Disney cartoons and movies that have captured the hearts of children and adults alike for decades.
+Their fun facilities are based on popular characters from the Disney cartoons and movies that have captured the hearts of children and adults alike for decades, so grab some Disney bounding ideas before you go.
 They provide immensely exciting experiences that have visitors coming back year after year.

 2. Play Mini Golf at Pirate’s Cove Adventure Golf

 If you happen to like pirates and golf, then blend both your interests and have a fun time playing mini-golf at Pirate’s Cove.
 Providing fun for all ages, Pirate’s Cove offers two mini-golf challenges – the Captain’s Course and Blackbeard’s Challenge.
 These two pirate-themed courses take players through trees, waterfalls, and challenging holes that friends and family members will have a blast navigating.

 Tickets for the 18- and 36-hole course options can be purchased online.
 Pirate’s Cove is open from 9:00 AM – 11:30 PM every day.